Past Due Notices: Templates for Late & Overdue Payment Letters

 (Your company)

-The last notice letter is the ultimate way to call your client’s immediate attention to the non-payment of their overdue invoice with you.
-If you have a red stamp, that’s when you should use it!
+The last notice letter is the ultimate way to bring attention to the non-payment of an overdue invoice.
+If you have a red stamp handy, this is when you should use it!

-They should be used in the direst situations, when you’ve tried repeatedly to contact them over a long period of time (say, 60 or 90 days overdue).
+These final notice letters should be used in only the most dire situations, when you’ve tried repeatedly to contact the customer over a long period of time (say, 60 or 90 days overdue).

 In most situations, this letter would solve matters quickly.
 If not, be ready to follow through with concrete actions.